nyu-ossd-s20/alifafaruk-weekly/about.md

 permalink: /about/
 ---

-Some information about you!
+I am Alifa Faruk, a junior studying Computer Science and Mathematics at NYU.

 ### More Information

-I am Alifa Faruk.
-I am currently a Junior at NYU studying Computer Science and minoring in Mathematics.
-I was born and raised in Queens.
+I was born and raised in Queens, New York.
+Even though I grew up within the five boroughs, the city still fascinates me.
 In my free time, I like exploring the city with friends and taking the time to learn something new.
 Aside from CS and math, another subject I am interested in is history.